vimeo/psalm/docs/supported_annotations.md

 ### `@psalm-var`, `@psalm-param` and `@psalm-return`

-When specifying types in a format not supported phpDocumentor ([but supported by Psalm](#type-syntax)) you may wish to prepend `@psalm-` to the PHPDoc tag, so as to avoid confusing your IDE.
+When specifying types in a format not supported by phpDocumentor ([but supported by Psalm](#type-syntax)) you may wish to prepend `@psalm-` to the PHPDoc tag, so as to avoid confusing your IDE.
 If a `@psalm`-prefixed tag is given, Psalm will use it in place of its non-prefixed counterpart.

 ### `@psalm-suppress SomeIssueName`